aidankeighron/Util/docs/assets/Algorithms/Data Structures.md

 ## Infix to Postfix Conversion

-Convert an infix operation to a postfix operation
+Convert an infix operation to a postfix operation.

 ```python
 def infix_to_postfix(expression):